A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Literature Review

 \subsection{Literature on Unrestricted BRP Variants}

 Similar to our review on the restricted BRP, we first focus on existing studies on variant 9, which is the default BRP in this subsection, and then describe relevant work on variants 10, 11 and 13.

-1) \emph{Theoretical analysis}.
+1) \textit{Theoretical analysis}.
 We mention that the lower bound on the number of necessary relocations by Kim and Hong~\cite{Kim-2006-COR}, which is originally developed for variants 1 and 5, is also applicable to variant 9, and has been considered as the basis for further improvements.
 Forster and Bortfeldt \cite{Forster-2012-COR} propose a stronger lower bound for variant 13, which is also applicable to variant 9.
 Recently, two new stronger lower bounds are proposed by Tanaka and Mizuno \cite{Tanaka-2018-COR} and Tricoire et al. \cite{Tricoire-2018-COR}.
 Regarding the upper bound, Caserta et al. \cite{Caserta-2012-EJOR} propose a closed-form upper bound.
 In addition to the lower bound, Tanaka and Mizuno \cite{Tanaka-2015-Conference} propose two dominance properties associated with optimal solutions to reduce solution space.
 Their result is further complemented by two new dominance properties presented in Tanaka \cite{Tanaka-2015-Conference2}.

-2) \emph{Exact tree search algorithms}.
+2) \textit{Exact tree search algorithms}.
 In addition to their focus on the restricted BRP, Zhu et al. \cite{Zhu-2012-IEEET-ASE} also develop IDA algorithms for the unrestricted BRP.
 By using their derived dominance properties, Tanaka and Mizuno \cite{Tanaka-2015-Conference} and \cite{Tanaka-2015-Conference2} develop some strengthened B\&B algorithms in the search tree.
 Together with a new lower bound, the B\&B algorithms are further improved in Tanaka and Mizuno \cite{Tanaka-2018-COR}.
 A recent B\&B algorithm for the BRP is developed by Tricoire et al. \cite{Tricoire-2018-COR}, which incorporates fast heuristics and another new lower bound.
+Those algorithms are again the fastest exact algorithms for this type of BRP.